pedro00dk/notes/README.md

-# Data Structures and Algorithms
+# Notes - Data Structures and Algorithms

 Small collection of algorithms and data structures implementations in Python.